prometheus/docs/content/docs/querying/functions.md

 ## `time()`

 `time()` returns the number of seconds since January 1, 1970 UTC.
-Note that this doesn't actually return the current time, but the time at which the expression is to be evaluated.
+Note that this does not actually return the current time, but the time at which the expression is to be evaluated.

 ## `<aggregation>_over_time()`: Aggregating values over time: